simonspa/corryvreckan/src/modules/GUI/README.md

 **Status**: Functional - needing small fix

 #### Description
-This algorithm is a GUI for looking at plots made during the `BasicTracking`, `DUTAnalysis`, and `TestAlgorithm` algorithms.
+This module is a GUI for looking at plots made during the `BasicTracking`, `DUTAnalysis`, and `TestAlgorithm` modules.
 It is not functional.

 #### Parameters
 * `updateNumber`: Determines how often the plots are updated on screen.
 Default number is `500`.